hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 There are two ways to get ParallelCluster::

-1. **We suggest using [PCluster Manager](https://pcluster.cloud/01-getting-started.html)**, a web-based interface for designing and deploying your clusters.
+1. **We suggest using [ParallelCluster UI](https://docs.aws.amazon.com/parallelcluster/latest/ug/pcui-using-v3.html)**, a web-based interface for designing and deploying your clusters.
 It helps you easily integrate fast file systems (like Lustre), visual desktops, and tools to **control your spend** using Slurm accounting.
-You can quickly deploy the **PCluster Manager** application in your own AWS account by following the tutorial [here](https://pcluster.cloud/01-getting-started.html).
+It takes a few minutes to deploy your own private ParallelCluster console in your account - see the tutorial [here](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-pcui-v3.html).

 2. If you're familiar with AWS already, or just want a CLI, we have that too.
 You can install the ParallelCluster [Python package](https://pypi.org/project/aws-parallelcluster/) on nearly any modern computer.
 The procedure is [documented here](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-parallelcluster.html) but starts with: